youssiefanas/MeArm/README.md

 - Improving the accuracy of the inverse kinematics calculations.
 - Adding more complex gripper designs.
 - Adding a depth camera sensors to the end effector to spot the objects and its 3D position.
+- Add motion on trajectory.
+- Build more rigid body.
+- Make better Servo calibration, as the position in real life is not matching the desired.

 ## Acknowledgements